jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 └── tenant_3
 ```

-* To control file upload a tool will take into account the tenant unique identifier to define the S3 object prefix.
+* To control file upload, a tool will take into account the tenant unique identifier to define the target S3 object prefix.
 * Need to support million of files uploaded to S3 per day, at a rate of 200k file moves per minute.
 Once a file is uploaded (in raw prefix), there are file processors that transform the file into another format (the demonstration in this repository, uses Iceberg) to save in another prefix (silver).
 The basic processing looks like in figure below:

 ![](./diagrams/s3event-processing.drawio.png)

 **Diagram 1: Single tenant processing**

 * The event-driven processor can directly get message from the SQS queue, using AWS SDK, or being a Apache Spark application using connector.
+It has to manage idempotency.
 * The SaaS platform needs to support hundred of those event-driven processing in parallel.
 Each tenant has its own prefix within a bucket.
 * SaaS AWS account is the owner of the buckets, the queues, or topics created in the event backbones used.